DeepLearnI/demo-project/TUTORIAL.md

-1. With minimal effort, we will optimize our model with an architecture and hyperparameter search on a cluster of remote machines with GPUs
+1. With minimal effort, we will optimize our model with an architecture and hyperparameter search on a cluster of machines with GPUs on Google Cloud Platform

 1. We will track and share metrics to assess model performance